mckennapsean/dissertation/content/10-acknowledge.md

 This dissertation builds off of a variety of published research for which we obtained permissions for re-use.
-Reprinted [@McKenna2014], with permission, from McKenna, Sean and Mazur, Dominika and Agutter, James and Meyer, Miriah; "Design activity framework for visualization design"; _Transactions on Visualization and Computer Graphics_; and &copy; 2014 IEEE.
+Reprinted [@McKenna2014], with permission, from McKenna, Sean and Mazur, Dominika and Agutter, James and Meyer, Miriah; "Design activity framework for visualization design"; _Transactions on Visualization and Computer Graphics_; and \copyright\ 2014 IEEE.
-Reprinted [@McKenna2015], with permission, from McKenna, Sean and Staheli, Diane and Meyer, Miriah; "Unlocking user-centered design methods for building cyber security visualizations"; _Proceedings of the International Symposium on Visualization for Cyber Security_; &copy; 2015 IEEE.
+Reprinted [@McKenna2015], with permission, from McKenna, Sean and Staheli, Diane and Meyer, Miriah; "Unlocking user-centered design methods for building cyber security visualizations"; _Proceedings of the International Symposium on Visualization for Cyber Security_; \copyright\ 2015 IEEE.
-Reprinted [@mckenna2015s], by permission of the American Statistical Association (<https://www.amstat.org>), from McKenna, Sean and Meyer, Miriah and Gregg, Christopher and Gerber, Samuel; "s-CorrPlot: An interactive scatterplot for exploring correlation"; _Journal of Computational and Graphical Statistics_; &copy; 2015 Taylor & Francis.
+Reprinted [@mckenna2015s], by permission of the American Statistical Association (<https://www.amstat.org>), from McKenna, Sean and Meyer, Miriah and Gregg, Christopher and Gerber, Samuel; "s-CorrPlot: An interactive scatterplot for exploring correlation"; _Journal of Computational and Graphical Statistics_; \copyright\ 2015 Taylor & Francis.
-Reprinted [@mckenna2016], with permission, from McKenna, Sean and Staheli, Diane and Fulcher, Cody and Meyer, Miriah; "BubbleNet: A cyber security dashboard for visualizing patterns"; _Computer Graphics Forum_; &copy; 2016 John Wiley and Sons.
+Reprinted [@mckenna2016], with permission, from McKenna, Sean and Staheli, Diane and Fulcher, Cody and Meyer, Miriah; "BubbleNet: A cyber security dashboard for visualizing patterns"; _Computer Graphics Forum_; \copyright\ 2016 John Wiley and Sons.